 Stella Turk Building G2.05

 Janet has an LLB from Aberystwyth University and an LLM in Corporate and Commercial Law from King’s College London.
-After completing a training contract in the West End of London she worked as a solicitor at the City firm Richards Butler (now Reed Smith) advising clients on the sale and purchase of businesses and companies.
+After completing a training contract in the West End of London she worked as a solicitor at the City firm Richards Butler (now Reed Smith) advising clients on large corporate transactions.

-In 2013 Janet completed an MRes at the University of Exeter and went on to receive ESRC funding for her doctoral research on the relationship between culture and legal responsibility in the Criminal Law of England and Wales in the context of multiculturalism.
+In 2013 Janet completed an MRes at the University of Exeter and went on to receive ESRC funding for her doctoral research on the relationship between culture and legal responsibility in the Criminal Law of England and Wales.
 She was awarded her PhD in 2019.

-Janet has taught Criminal Law and Gender Sexuality and Law at the University of Exeter and is currently leading the Introduction to Law Module on the Foundation Programme in Humanities at INTO Exeter.
-She also has experience teaching Employment Law, Family Law and EU Law.
+Janet has taught Criminal Law and Gender Sexuality and Law at the University of Exeter and is currently a Visiting Lecturer on the Law and Business Programme at the Penryn Campus where she teaches Criminal Law and Legal Foundations.
+She also leads the Introduction to Law Module on the Foundation Programme in Humanities at INTO Exeter and has experience teaching Employment Law, Family Law and EU Law.

 • MRes- University of Exeter

 • LLM Corporate and Commercial Law- King’s College London